hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 command.
 The full compiler-generated graph now passes byte-exactly on the current Verilator model.
-Pointwise command coalescing, contiguous weight batching, and single-read command prefetch reduce its PMU result to 384,772 cycles, so correctness remains closed while the performance gate stays open against the documented 347,992-cycle native Micro-MobileNet record.
+Pointwise command coalescing, contiguous weight batching, and single-read command prefetch reduce its PMU result to 384,772 cycles.
+Correctness remains closed, and the documented 347,992-cycle native Micro-MobileNet record remains an attribution reference rather than a 1:1 compiler acceptance target.

 ### Prerequisite Gate